oss-tsukuba/nextcloud-gfarm/README.md

 ## for developers

-see .env-docker_dev,
-and merge the file into .env,
-and execute ./copy_home_files.sh
+create Gfarm docker/dev environment, and see .env-docker_dev, and merge the file into .env, and execute ./copy_home_files.sh to copy files into containers, and create symlink from gfarm/docker/dev/mnt/COPY_DIR to /work/gfarm-dev
-and create directories.